German submarine U-123 (1940): Eighth patrol

 The boat proceeded to sink or damage another eight ships; many of them resting on the sea bed in the shallow water with parts of their hulls above the surface.
 One such was Oklahoma which, although sent below in 40 ft of water on 8 April, was re-floated, repaired and returned to service in December 1942.
 Another vessel, Gulfamerica was fatally struck about five miles from Jacksonville, Florida on 11 April.
-The ship had been on her maiden voyage from Philadelphia to Port Arthur, Texas, with 90000 oilbbl of fuel oil.
+The ship had been on her maiden voyage from Port Arthur, Texas to Philadelphia, with 90000 oilbbl of fuel oil.
 Nineteen crewmen were killed in the attack.
 She did not sink until 16 April.

 Another victim was Alcoa Guide, engaged at the relatively close range of 400 m by the deck gun, (U-123 had run out of torpedoes), on 17 April.

 The boat then returned to Lorient on 2 May and proceeded to steam to Bergen in Norway before carrying out a series of short journeys to Kristiansand, Aarhus, Kiel and Stettin.